From the beginning, the Jewish teachings have been very clear about their view on various sorts of sexual activities.

 There are no restrictions on female masturbation mentioned in the scriptures.
 Which goes to prove that masturbation is permissible for females.

-However, there is a prohibition on women engaging in lustful/sensual behaviors due to “Das Yehudis” (Jewish Practice), as it is explained in Ketubot 72a.
-These are murky waters that are yet to explored and explained by scholars.
+However, there is a prohibition on women engaging in lustful/sensual behaviours due to “Das Yehudis” (Jewish Practice), as it is explained in Ketubot 72a.
+These are murky waters that are yet to be explored and explained by scholars.